 MP for Ellesmere Port and Bromborough

-“A loyal Labour MP with ministerial experience who has occasionally rebelled on end‑of‑life legislation and a public-vote issue.”
+“A loyal Labour MP with strong attendance who has occasionally rebelled on end-of-life legislation and public vote issues.”

-Justin Madders is Labour (Co-op) MP for Ellesmere Port and Bromborough, first elected in 2015.
-He currently serves on the Business and Trade Committee and the Sub-Committee on Economic Security, Arms and Export Controls, having previously held government and shadow roles, including a period as Parliamentary Under-Secretary of State for Business and Trade (2024–2025).
-Throughout his parliamentary career he has occupied roles focused on employment rights and health.
+Justin Madders is the Labour MP for Ellesmere Port and Bromborough, first elected in 2015.
+He currently sits on the Business and Trade Sub-Committee on Economic Security, Arms and Export Controls (since October 2025) and has held a range of frontbench and government roles, including a spell as Parliamentary Under-Secretary of State for Business and Trade.
+Earlier in his career he held several shadow ministerial posts, notably in health, future of work and business and industrial strategy.

-Declared financial interests include three items: two miscellaneous entries and one entry relating to visits outside the UK.
+Has three declared financial interests: two miscellaneous entries and one relating to visits outside the UK.

 Generated 21 February 2026